Order of the Phoenix (fictional organisation): Charlie Weasley

-After school, Charlie chooses to go to Romania to work with dragons as a Dragon Keeper.
+After school, Charlie chooses to go to Romania to work with dragons.
 At Harry, Ron and Hermione's request, he takes Hagrid's baby dragon, Norbert, an illegally hatched Norwegian Ridgeback, into his care in Harry's first year, and he is part of a team of Dragon Keepers that brings four dragons of different breeds to Hogwarts in Harry Potter and the Goblet of Fire for the First Task of the Triwizard Tournament.

 During the second rise of Voldemort, Charlie's task in the Order is to try to rally support abroad.
 Charlie returns to the Burrow in Harry Potter and the Deathly Hallows to participate in his brother Bill's wedding as best man.
 He enters the later part of the Battle of Hogwarts, alongside Horace Slughorn, at the head of reinforcements for the defenders, and survives the battle without serious injury.
 He does not marry or have children, since he "preferred dragons to women", according to Rowling.

-Alex Crockford appeared briefly as Charlie in the film adaptation of Prisoner of Azkaban.
+Alex Crockford appears briefly as Charlie in the film adaptation of Prisoner of Azkaban, when the photograph of Egypt is shown.